 Kerri appears regularly on the speaking circuit, and as a commentator on television and radio.
 She teaches social media at the Australian Writers Centre and is hopelessly devoted to Twitter and Facebook.

-Sue Saliba is the author of two books of fiction: the Young Adult novel, Watching Seagulls which was a CBCA Notable Australian Children’s Book and the book for younger readers, The Skin of A Star.
+Sue Saliba is the author of young adult and children's fiction.
 She has also published poetry and short stories, the most recent appearing in Hecate.
-She has a Masters in Creative Writing from Melbourne University, has worked as a secondary school English teacher and now teaches Novel Writing part –time at RMIT University.
-Penguin Books published something in the world called love in 2009 and most recently, Alaska, 2011.
+She has a Masters in Creative Writing from Melbourne University, has worked as a secondary school English teacher and now teaches Novel Writing part –time at RMIT University. www.suesaliba.com

 Sally Sara is an award-winning foreign correspondent with the ABC.
 She recently spent five years living and working in Africa.
 Sally has reported from more than 25 countries including Iraq, Sierra Leone, Zimbabwe, Sudan, Democratic Republic of Congo and South Africa.
 She was appointed as the ABC’s Africa correspondent at the age of 29.
 Sally’s first book Gogo Mama profiles the lives of 12 women across Africa and was published by Pan Macmillan in mid 2007.
 She is currently writing a book about inspirational women in Asia.